andywarren/aw_simple_sorter/readme.txt

 == Screenshots ==

-1. Show all items in Simple Sorter
-2. Show only items in specific category.
-3. Easy and familiar.
+1. Simple and familiar.
 Create categories and add posts!
+2. Show all items in Simple Sorter
+3. Show only items in specific category.
+4. Responsive and mobile ready!

 == Changelog ==